 Full Fellowship details and the application forms can be viewed on the Bar of Ireland website here.
-The application process is now closed for 2017.

 The Fellowship is named in honour of Maurice Gaffney SC (1916–2016).
 Holding a BA in Economics from UCD (1939) and H. Dip in Education (1943) Maurice Gaffney was a teacher at Glenstal Abbey and at James’s Street, Dublin, who studied for the Bar at night being admitted to the degree of Barrister–at–Law at King’s inns in 1954.
 Maurice Gaffney was made Senior Counsel in 1970 and practised at the Bar of Ireland for 62 years until his death aged 100 years.
 He worked in criminal law, conveyancing and property, landlord and tenant and employment law and served as Chairman of the Employment Appeals Tribunal.
 The Maurice Gaffney Fellowship provides that the Education Committee of King’s Inns may remit course fees payable by students who face exceptional hardship and wish to attend the course leading to the Diploma in Legal Studies.

 Niall and Barbara McCarthy Bursary – Barrister–at–Law degree course and Strasbourg Internship